nrc/portable-interoperable/io-traits/README.md

 Given how un-ergonomic this approach is, I don't think it is worth pursuing unless other approaches turn out to be dead ends.
 (We could add the async methods as provided methods to make this approach more ergonomic for users, however, it is still less ergonomic for implementers and there is no real benefit other than backwards compatibility).

-### Elide the `non_blocking_` methods

-In this alternative, we'd keep the `Ready` trait, but the `Read` and `Write` traits would only have the async methods, not the `non_blocking_` ones.
-In the common case, the async read would return immediately and the user would not need to handle 'would block' errors.
-However, since in some cases the user would need to wait for the method to return, one could not share a single buffer between all reads on a thread.
-Furthermore, these functions couldn't be called from polling functions, or other non-async contexts.

-An alternative alternative would be to use the synchronous version of the `Read::read`, rather than `async::Read::non_blocking_read`.
-That has the right async-ness, but would need to handle 'would block' errors differently, since we would lose asynchronous-ness if we blocked on the `read` call.
-I don't think that can be done at the moment.
-It's possible we could do that with some form of async overloading, if we could have sync, async, and non-blocking versions of the same method (though note that that is an extension to the usual proposal for async overloading).

-### `read_ready` and `write_ready` methods rather than a `Ready` trait

-This would lead to fewer traits and therefore a simpler API.
-However, there would be more methods overall (which would lead to code duplication for implementers).
-The mechanism would not be extensible to other readiness notifications, and it means that a single thread can't concurrently wait for both read and write readiness.

-### Make `Ready` optional, rather than a super-trait

-This lets implementers choose if they want to support the memory-optimal path or just the ergonomic path.
-However, it also means that in generic code there is no way to use the memory-optimal path unless it is explicitly declared (i.e., changing the implementation becomes a breaking change, or code is reliant on intermediate generic code to require the `Ready` bound as well as `Read` or `Write`).

 ### Offer only `BufRead`, and not `Read` (likewise for `Write`)

 It might be possible to reduce the set of IO traits to only the buffered varieties by using a sophisticated buffer or buffer manager type to abstract over the various ways in which buffers can be managed and passed to read methods.
 By having the buffer manager supply the buffer, there is no need to wait on readiness and instead the buffer manager creates or provides the buffer when the reader is ready.

 The approach would work well with completion based IO as well as readiness.
 However, this approach adds some complexity for the simple cases of read, would be a radical departure from the existing sync traits, and it's unclear if the lifetimes can be made to work in all cases.

-### Add non-async version of readiness support
+### Add non-async version of readiness and owned read support

-Although using the readiness API is more strongly motivated in async code, there is no reason it can't be used in non-async code.
+Although using the readiness and owned APIs is more strongly motivated in async code, there is no reason it can't be used in non-async code.
 We might consider adding support for explicit readiness support to std.
 This would increase the symmetry between sync and async libraries at the expense of increasing the surface are of std.

 ## Requirements discussion